 As an arts professional, she has written and edited program guides, synopses and press releases for the likes of the Melbourne International Film Festival, Greek Film Festival, Melbourne International Jazz Festival, Palace Cinemas, Melbourne International Comedy Festival and Alliance Francaise French Film Festival, to name a few.

 Her first clandestine viewing of The Exorcist at age 11 kicked off a love affair with the horror genre, which saw her write her first book, Monster Movies, in 2008.
-Her second non-fiction book on David Cronenberg’s The Fly (1986) was released in 2018, and she is currently co-writing a monograph with Jez Conolly on John Frankenheimer’s Seconds (1966) was released in 2021.
+Her second non-fiction book on David Cronenberg’s The Fly (1986) was released in 2018; and her third non-fiction book, co-written with Jez Conolly, on John Frankenheimer’s Seconds (1966) was released in 2021.
 She is currently editing a book of essays from some very talented writers about James Whale’s Bride of Frankenstein (1935).

-For more than three years, Emma talked about film live every Monday (and in podcast form) with her esteemed colleagues on Triple R’s Plato’s Cave but will appear as a guest presenter in 2020 under the show’s new guise, Primal Screen.
+For more than three years, Emma talked about film live every Monday (and in podcast form) with her esteemed colleagues on Triple R’s Plato’s Cave but now makes the occasional appearance under the show’s new guise, Primal Screen.
 She can also be heard on numerous DVD audio commentaries for the likes of Umbrella (Australia), Kino Lorber (USA), Eureka (UK), Arrow (UK), Second Sight (UK) and Indicator (UK), of which her work with Lee Gambin on William Castle’s Strait-Jacket was nominated for a Rondo Hatton Classic Horror Award for Best DVD Commentary.
 She also writes essays for booklets in limited edition DVD releases.

 Emma is also proud to be Queen and Worker Bee of her own content creation and storytelling enterprise, Bakewood – http://www.bakewood.com.au.